Energy Project Assessment Districts (EPAD), also known as “PACE” Financing

 - Covington was considered the first city to implement EPAD and announced several projects using EPAD financing, such as the $40M in projects n the Mainstrasse Village, story HERE.

-- The city of Bowling Green passed a resolution to form their Energy Project Assessment District.
+- Bowling Green passed a resolution to form their Energy Project Assessment District.
 Text of resolution HERE.
 Since that first resolution in Bowling Green, Kentucky has added Bellevue, Greensburg, Greensville, Owensboro and Louisville to the list of districts working on EPAD.

-- The city of Owensboro also passed their resolution in December 2015.
+- Owensboro also passed their resolution in December 2015.
 Language can be found HERE.

 - Louisville passed its resolution in April 2016.
 Text of that resolution HERE.

 - Newport adopted their EPAD ordinance in 2016.
 See story HERE.